Trekking through the jungle of my remote copywriting island isn’t easy when you’ve lost an arm, so you’re struggling to keep up with me.

 It’s … enormous.

-So far you’ve seen lions, gorillas and toucans that were all bigger than you expected … but this … is just awful.
+So far you’ve seen lions, hamsters and toucans that were all bigger than you expected … but this … is just awful.
 It’s a full sixty feet long, and it looks like it could swallow both of us in a single gulp.

 Because I’m on top of the waterfall, I manage to roll out of its line of motion … but you, dangling from the waterfall from my arm, can’t do that.